-Gas and electricity network prices have been falling across the country.
-Since 2015, average electricity network prices are down 11 per cent.
+Gas and electricity network prices have been falling across the country since 2015.
+Average electricity network prices are down more than 13 per cent and gas distribution prices fell 10 per cent between 2015 and 2017 to make up 35 per cent of an average residential gas bill.